Wall Street edges back from its records after gold tops $4,000 per ounce

 NEW YORK (AP) — Wall Street's record-breaking rally is running out of momentum on Tuesday after the price of gold topped $4,000 per ounce for the first time.

 The S&P 500 dipped 0.4%, coming off its latest all-time high and heading for its first drop following a seven-day winning streak.
-The Dow Jones Industrial Average was down 159 points, or 0.3%, as of noon Eastern time, and the Nasdaq composite was 0.7% lower.
+The Dow Jones Industrial Average was down 158 points, or 0.3%, as of 1:34 p.m.
+Eastern time, and the Nasdaq composite was 0.7% lower.

 Markets are taking a pause following a rush higher for many investments on hopes that the economy will remain resilient and that the Federal Reserve will continue to cut interest rates.